Matroska: Development

 Matroska is supported by a non-profit organization registered in France.
 It is a royalty-free open standard that is free to use, with the specification being freely available for both private and commercial use.
 The Matroska development team licenses its libraries under the LGPL, with parsing and playback libraries available under BSD licenses.

 Support

-Software supporting Matroska include all ffmpeg/libav-based ones, including, notably, mplayer, mpv, VLC, Foobar2000, Media Player Classic-HC, BS.player, Google Chrome, Mozilla Firefox, Blender, Kdenlive, HandBrake, MKVToolNix as well as YouTube (which uses WebM extensively), and OBS Studio.
+Software supporting Matroska include all ffmpeg-based ones, including, notably, mplayer, mpv, VLC, Foobar2000, Media Player Classic - Home Cinema, Google Chrome, Mozilla Firefox, Blender, Kdenlive, HandBrake, MKVToolNix as well as YouTube (which uses WebM extensively), and OBS Studio.

 Outside of ffmpeg, Windows 10 supports Matroska natively as well.
 Earlier versions relied on codec packs (like K-Lite Codec Pack or Combined Community Codec Pack) to integrate ffmpeg (via ffdshow) and other additions into Windows' native DirectShow.

-Apple's native QuickTime player for macOS notably lacks support.